novelmartis/novelmartis.github.io/_posts/2016-07-31-visual-processing-review.md

 ---
 layout: post
-title: Visual infomation processing with biologically-realistic neural networks - 1
+title: Visual infomation processing with biologically-realistic neural networks
 tags: [vision, snn]
-description: Part 1 - Introduction to the series. _Discontinued_
+description: Introduction to the series. _Discontinued_
 comments: true
 ---

-(_Update: I, unfortunately, won't be continuing this series_)
+(_Update_: I, unfortunately, won't be continuing this series.
+It would be interesting to read a similar review though, fusing the fields of SNNs and DNNs.)

 ## Introduction